lemocla/neon-hangman/README.md

       The game features an interactive keyboard that allows users to click on letters to guess the hidden word, prompting the letter to be revealed if correct or the relevant hangman part to be displayed if incorrect.

-      If the sounds preference are on, a happy sound will play if the letter is correct and a negative one if it is incorrect.
+      If the sounds preference are on, a happy sound will play if the letter is correct and a negative one if incorrect.

       Once clicked, the letter will be disabled until the game is finished.